Edit

 • Supply Chain Management, which includes inventory management, product management, procurement, sales and marketing, limited warehouse management, production control, and costing

 The Expense and Project Management templates aren't included in a larger template.
-However, they are designed so that they can easily be merged into a project that uses other templates.
+However, they're designed so that they can easily be merged into a project that uses other templates.

 Master data

 Many default templates include entities for master data such as customers, vendors, and released products.
-These entities are included to indicate the correct sequence of entities that you will require after you've loaded parameters and reference data.
+These entities are included to indicate the correct sequence of entities that you'll require after you've loaded parameters and reference data.
 Master entities are most often sequenced in the module bands that are numbered 100 and above.
-In the grid, the entity category for these entities will be Master.
+In the grid, the entity category for these entities are Master.

 If you don't want to include master data in your configuration, remove those entities from your project.